MaayanLab/clustergrammer/README.md

 The id of the container where the visualization SVG will be placed is passed as ```root``` (this root container must be made by the user).
 The visualization JSON (example here [mult_view.json](json/mult_view.json) and format discussed [here](https://github.com/MaayanLab/clustergrammer-json)) contains the information necessary to make your visualization and  is passed as ```network_data```.
 The visualization JSON is produced by [clustergrammer.py](https://github.com/MaayanLab/clustergrammer-py/).
 See additional [Optional Arguments](#optional-arguments) for more information.

 ### Example Pages
-The page [index.html](index.html) (and the corresponding script [load_clustergram.js](js/load_clustergram.js)) show how to make a full-screen resizable clustergrammer visualization.
+The page [index.html](index.html) (and the corresponding script [load_clustergram.js](js/load_clustergram.js)) demonstrates how to make a full-screen resizable clustergrammer visualization.

-The page [multiple_clust.html](multiple_clust.html) (and corresponding script [load_multiple_clustergrams.js](js/load_multiple_clustergrams.js)) show how to visualize multiple clustergrams on one page.
+The page [multiple_clust.html](multiple_clust.html) (and corresponding script [load_multiple_clustergrams.js](js/load_multiple_clustergrams.js)) demonstrates how to visualize multiple clustergrams on one page.
 Note that each visualization requires its own container.

 ### Visualization Resizing
-The visualization can be resized by first resizing the container and then resizing the visualization using ```cgm.resize_viz()```.
+The visualization can be resized by: first resizing the container and then resizing the visualization using ```cgm.resize_viz()```.
 An example of resizing when the window change size is shown below.

 ```
 d3.select(window).on('resize', function(){